aws-samples/cdk-eks-blueprints-patterns/docs/patterns/multi-account-opensource-monitoring.md

 4. `github-ssh-key` - must contain GitHub SSH private key as a JSON structure containing fields `sshPrivateKey` and `url`.
 This will be used by ArgoCD addon to authenticate against ay GitHub repository (private or public).
 The secret is expected to be defined in the region where the pipeline will be deployed to.
 For more information on SSH credentials setup see [ArgoCD Secrets Support](https://aws-quickstart.github.io/cdk-eks-blueprints/addons/argo-cd/#secrets-support).

 5. `github-token` secret must be stored in AWS Secrets Manager for the GitHub pipeline.
 For more information on how to set it up, please refer to the [docs](https://docs.aws.amazon.com/codepipeline/latest/userguide/GitHub-create-personal-token-CLI.html).
 The GitHub Personal Access Token should have these scopes:
-   a. *repo* - to read the repository
+   1. *repo* - to read the repository
-   b. *admin:repo_hook* - if you plan to use webhooks (enabled by default)
+   2. *admin:repo_hook* - if you plan to use webhooks (enabled by default)

 6. Create the follwing IAM users and attach `administrator` policy to required accounts.

-    a.
-IAM user `pipeline-admin` with `administrator` in Pipeline AWS Account
+    1. IAM user `pipeline-admin` with `administrator` in Pipeline AWS Account
-    b.
-IAM user `prod1-admin` with `administrator` in Prod 1 AWS Account
+    2. IAM user `prod1-admin` with `administrator` in Prod 1 AWS Account
-    c.
-IAM user `prod2-admin` with `administrator` in Prod 2 AWS Account
+    3. IAM user `prod2-admin` with `administrator` in Prod 2 AWS Account
-    d.
-IAM user `mon-admin` with `administrator` in Monitoring AWS Account
+    4. IAM user `mon-admin` with `administrator` in Monitoring AWS Account
-    e.
-IAM user `ho11y-user` in Prod 1 and Prod 2 AWS Account
+    5. IAM user `ho11y-user` in Prod 1 and Prod 2 AWS Account
-    f.
-IAM user `yelb-user` in Prod 1 and Prod 2 AWS Account
+    6. IAM user `yelb-user` in Prod 1 and Prod 2 AWS Account

 7. Install project dependencies by running `npm install` in the main folder of this cloned repository